Technology Service Corporation: Current business

 TSC's current customers include the U.S. Department of Defense, the Federal Aviation Administration, international civil aviation agencies, and radar system suppliers.
 The company's sensor systems include primary and secondary radars and weather radars; it engages in prototype development, circuit board manufacture, geographic information systems, and computer applications for simulation and radar siting; it also produces microwave test equipment.
 TSC provides consulting engineering services in modeling and testing, systems engineering, and procurement and deployment.

-Estimated current annual revenue is US$37.2 million; the company has approximately 400 employees.
+As of 2024, estimated current annual revenue was US$182.8 million, up from US$125.6 million in 2023; the company had approximately 526 employees.

 In partnership with the Air Force Research Laboratory, Technology Service Corporation developed the Sea Dragon system, a tracking system to document illegal maritime fishing.
 The system uses synthetic aperture radar and video imaging mounted on inexpensive commercial aircraft such as the Cessna 337.

 In 2008, the company's then-CFO, Michael Syracuse, received a Washington Business Journal Award for Financial Excellence in the Government Contracting (Less than $500 Million) category; the award recognizes "competent, confident and ethical financial professionals" who have done exceptional work in their field.

 In 2018, Brandon Wolfson was named President and CEO.